codebuddies/cb-v2/README.md

 Important reminder: any files you commit to `packages/codebuddies/client/` or `packages/codebuddies/server/` should be added to one of the arrays on `packages/codebuddies/package.js` too.

 6. Browse through the list of issues to see what features are up for grabs.

-7. Join the `#codebuddies-meta` channel on the CodeBuddies Slack (go to [http://codebuddiesmeet.herokuapp.com](http://codebuddiesmeet.herokuapp.com) if you need an invitation to the Slack) to discuss this project.
+7. Join the `#codebuddies-meta` channel on the CodeBuddies Slack (go to [http://codebuddiesmeet.herokuapp.com](http://codebuddiesmeet.herokuapp.com) if you need an invitation to the Slack) to discuss this project and to ask any questions.
-8. Add your name on the google doc (bit.ly/codebuddies-hangouts-platform-v2-googledoc) if your name is not listed, and you want to be added as a collaborator.

 ##Very rough mockup of what we're building:
 ![very rough mockup of hangouts v2.0](http://codebuddies.org/images/codebuddies-v2-mockup.jpg)